 You’re Just No Good At Manifesting

-Do you think every person that survives a life threatening illness believed they would do so?
+Do you think every person that survives a life-threatening illness believed they would do so?

 It makes you wonder how hypochondria even exists because these people would be ravaged with disease sent to them courtesy of the LoA.

-What is the deal with people who suffer from mental illness that genuinely believe with all their being they will become movie stars?
+What is the deal with people who suffer from mental illness who genuinely believe with all their being they will become movie stars?

 Did it send them their mental illness in the first place for vibrating at the wrong frequency?

 I don’t know a St Louis Rams fan who didn’t believe they’d beat the New England Patriots in the 2001 Superbowl.

 The LoA would go some way to explain that if the Pats fans thought they’d win, but they didn’t.

 Rams fans, players and all the media thought they’d win.

 Was the LoA having a day off or had it just had a tidy wager on a New England upset?

 Coincidences Happen…..Every Day!

 Are they the creme de la creme of the manifesting world beating out millions of others, or did they just get lucky?

-Yet for every 10,000,000 people that don’t win the lottery, one has to, and to them it may well ‘prove’ the LoA.
+Yet, for every 10,000,000 people that don’t win the lottery, one has to, and to them, it may well ‘prove’ the LoA.

 Have you ever heard an amazing story told by somebody that was booked on a flight that later crashed and everybody on board was killed?

 They seem to forget that almost every major commercial flight that takes off has at least one passenger missing for some reason or other.

-The businessman that misses his connection isn’t thanking his guardian angle at the time; he’s just pissed off that he’s’ going to miss his important meeting and his luggage is now on its way to Delhi.
+The businessman that misses his connection isn’t thanking his guardian angel at the time; he’s just pissed off that he’s’ going to miss his important meeting and his luggage is now on its way to Delhi.

 Except of course if the plane goes down, then he forgets he was pissed off and realizes he was the chosen one.